Thunfischpirat/Age-Detection-Over-18/readme.md

 # Face Age Detection

 This Python script uses OpenCV and trained Deep Learning models to identify faces in an image or a video stream (from a webcam or a video file) and categorize the detected faces into three age groups: Under 18, Check ID, and Over 18.
 The script then colors the bounding boxes around the faces depending on the age group.
+The estimated age is displayed on top of the bounding boxes.

 🔴 Under 18 <br>
 🟡 Check Id <br>